koreo-dev/theyamlengineer.com/posts/controller-driven-infrastructure-as-code.md

 enabling developers to define resources declaratively and automate their deployment.
-However, tools like Terraform and CloudFormation, despite their declarative configuration, rely on an _operation-centric model_, where resources are created or updated through one-time commands.
+However, tools like Terraform and CloudFormation, despite their declarative configuration, rely on an _operation-centric model_, where resources are created or updated through one-shot commands.

 #### The evolution of IaC: From operations to controllers